ome/ngff/rfc/wip-tform/index.md

 #### <a name="affine">affine</a>

 `affine`s are [matrix transformations](#matrix-transformations) from N-dimensional inputs to M-dimensional outputs are represented at `(N)x(M+1)` matrices in homogeneous coordinates.
-This transformation type is invertible when `N` equals `M`.
+This transformation type may be (but is not necessarily) invertible when `N` equals `M`.
-The matrix may be stored as a 2D array (inner arrays represent the rows of the matrix) or as a 1D array (row-major).
+The matrix MUST be stored as a 2D array either as json or in a zarr array.

 <dl>
   <dt><strong>path</strong></dt>
   <dd>  The path to a zarr-array containing the affine parameters.
-	The array at this path MUST be 1D or 2D.
-If 1D, its length MUST be `N*(M+1)`.
-    If 2D its shape must be `N x (M+1)`.</dd>
+	The array at this path MUST be 2D whose shape MUST be `N x (M+1)`.</dd>
   <dt><strong>affine</strong></dt>
   <dd> 	The affine parameters stored in JSON.
-The matrix may be stored as a row-major flat array of numbers that MUST be
+The matrix MUST be stored as 2D nested array where the outer array MUST be length
-        length `N*(M+1)`, or as 2D nested array where the outer array MUST be length `N` and the inner arrays MUST be length `M+1`.</dd>
+  `N` and the inner arrays MUST be length `M+1`.</dd>
 </dl>

 #### <a name="rotation">rotation</a>

-`affine`s are [matrix transformations](#matrix-transformations) that are special cases of affine transformations.
+`rotation`s are [matrix transformations](#matrix-transformations) that are special cases of affine transformations.
 When possible, a rotation transformation SHOULD be preferred to its equivalent affine.
-Input and output dimensionality (N) MUST be identical and greater than 1.
+Input and output dimensionality (N) MUST be identical.
 Rotations are stored as `NxN` matrices, see below, and MUST have determinant equal to one, with orthonormal rows and columns.
+The matrix
-The matrix may be stored as a 2D array (inner arrays represent the rows of the matrix) or as a 1D array (row-major).
-`rotation` transformations are invertible.
+MUST be stored as a 2D array either as json or in a zarr array. `rotation` transformations are invertible.

 <dl>
   <dt><strong>path</strong></dt>
   <dd>  The path to an array containing the affine parameters.
-	The array at this path MUST be 1D or 2D.
-If 1D, its length MUST be `N*N`, if 2D its shape must be `N x N`.</dd>
+	The array at this path MUST be 2D whose shape MUST be `N x N`.</dd>
   <dt><strong>rotation</strong></dt>
   <dd> 	The  parameters stored in JSON.
-The matrix may be stored as a row-major flat array of numbers that MUST be
+The matrix MUST be stored as a 2D nested array where the outer array MUST be length `N`
-        length `N*N`, or as 2D nested array where the outer array MUST be length `N` and the inner arrays MUST be length `N`.</dd>
+  and the inner arrays MUST be length `N`.</dd>
 </dl>

 #### <a name="inverseOf">inverseOf</a>